 WEST VIRGINIA Statute(s) and regulation(s) W. VA.
-CODE ST. R. § 11-5-8 (West)(2021).
+CODE St. R. § 11-5-8 (West)(2021).
 Does the state allow drug take-back programs by statute/regulation?
 Yes.
 Program components W. VA.
 CODE ST. R. § 11-5-8.
 Returned or Surrendered Drugs; Authorization and Procedures for Destruction; Prohibition on Reuse.
 8.1.
 In accord with current federal Drug Enforcement Agency (DEA) regulations, licensees of the Board are prohibited from accepting unused and/or unwanted controlled substances from or on behalf of patients.
 8.2.
 A licensee may refer individuals in lawful possession of unwanted and unused controlled substances and who are seeking disposal assistance to: 8.2.a.
 Entities which are registered with the Drug Enforcement Agency (DEA) as authorized collectors to receive the transfer from ultimate users of any unwanted and unused pharmaceutical controlled substances in their lawful possession for safe, secure, and responsible disposal pursuant to 21 C.F.R. § 1317.40; 8.2.b.
-Local law enforcement operating federally authorized take- back events, mail-back programs, or collection receptacles; and/or 8.2.c.
+Local law enforcement operating federally authorized take-back events, mail-back programs, or collection receptacles; and/or 8.2.c.
 The DEA website for information regarding proper methods of self-disposal by the lawful possessor.
 8.3.
 With the exception of controlled substances, a licensee of the Board may accept unused prescription drugs from or on behalf of patients for the purpose of proper disposal.
 8.4.
 The disposal of returned or surrendered prescription drugs shall occur promptly, and no later than thirty days after receipt.
 8.5.
 Until disposed of, returned or surrendered prescription drugs shall be stored in a locked or otherwise secure area to prevent access by unauthorized individuals.
 8.6.
 Returned or surrendered prescription drugs may not be stored with a practitioner's office use or dispensing inventory.

-WEST VIRGINIA

-Program components (continued) 8.7.
+WINGS AND COMM.
+WEST VIRGINIA Program components (continued) 8.7.
 A licensee who accepts returned or surrendered prescription drugs shall maintain a log which lists: 8.7.a.
 The name of the patient to whom the retuned or surrendered drug was dispensed; 8.7.b.
 The strength of the returned or surrendered drug; 8.7.c.
 The quantity returned or surrendered; 8.7.d.
 The date and manner of disposal; and 8.7.e.
 The printed name and signature of the individual who actually disposed of the drug.
 8.8.
 Logs required by subsection 8.7 must be maintained for a period of two years after disposal of the returned or surrendered prescription drug.
 8.9.
 A practitioner may not dispense, administer or reuse any returned or surrendered drug unless such dispensing, administering or reuse occurs pursuant to a prescription drug donation program established by this state.

-Miscellaneous provisions N/A

-Recently proposed legislation No.
+Miscellaneous provisions W. VA.
+CODE ANN. § 60B-1-6 (West)(2022).
+60B-1-6.
+Dispensing and distribution of donated drugs.
+Donated drug may be dispensed to patients pursuant to the requirements of the statute.
+Recently proposed No. legislation